thedaviddias/bfdes.in/posts/property-based-testing.md

 * We have struck a balance between getting representative samples and getting quick test feedback
 * The second arguments of `Array.fill` and `Stream.fill` are evaluated [by-name](https://docs.scala-lang.org/tour/by-name-parameters.html)

-We also need a utility to put the keys of an array in a histogram to verify property (2):
+We also need to put the keys of an array in a histogram to verify property (2):

 ```scala
 def histogram(a: Array[Int]): Map[Int, Int] =